 - Do not specify the OSS_TRAPPING flag before calling the encoder/decoder.
 This flag enables the trapping of memory violations and the construction of an error message that details which field of the PDU was being processed when the memory violation occurred.
 If your application is fully tested, you have every reason to not specify OSS_TRAPPING.
 For versions prior to 4.1, specify the NOTRAPPING flag before calling the encoder/decoder.

-- Use OSS ASN.1/C++ Memory Pools API that provides optimized dynamic memory management.
-Please find the details in the section entitled "126.96.36.199 Memory pools" in the OSS ASN.1/C++ Runtime API Reference Manual (September 2010 Edition).
+- Use the OSS ASN.1/C++ Memory Pools API that provides optimized dynamic memory management.
 The sample that demonstrates The Memory Pools API can be found in the samples/advanced/memory_pool subdirectory of the shipment.

-- If you use the OSS TOED library, please review the section entitled "4.3 List of macros affecting the compilation of TOED code files" in the OSS ASN.1/C++ Runtime API Reference Manual (September 2010 Edition), and tune your application to achieve better performance by setting some of the listed macros.
+- If you use the OSS TOED library, first review the C++ Compiler Macros to Optimize Size and Speed when Using the TOED section, and tune your application to achieve better performance by setting some of the listed macros.

 - Use ownership-transferring functions to avoid excessive copying of large memory blocks.
-Use the OSS.POINTER directive to additionally generate ownership-transferring functions for components of constructed types.
-Please review the section entitled "3.7.17 OSS.POINTER / OSS.NOPOINTER" in the OSS ASN.1 Compiler for C++ Reference Manual (September 2010 Edition) for details.
+Use the Use the OSS.POINTER directive to additionally generate ownership-transferring functions for components of constructed types.

 - C++ compile the generated code with optimization flags.